New on my ProxThink blog …

 - explored diverse work environments (entrepreneurial, small to large business, government, cooperative, nonprofit), and

-- explored diverse work activities (marketing, finance, sales, art, design, small business ownership, public interest fundraising, survey interviewing, others),
+- explored diverse work activities (marketing, finance, sales, art, design, business ownership, public interest fundraising, survey interviewing, others),

 - pursued many different creative activities (art, design, invention, music),